Diane Simeone, M.D., director of the Pancreatic Cancer Research Program provides insight for patients looking for a cancer treatment.

 It's my firm opinion that all experts in this field should fully expect to receive questions from the patient, and not be offended by being asked these critically important questions.
 Patients should come prepared with a written set of questions.
 One way to address this is to say, "My reading has led me to understand it is wise to ask certain questions."

 Many times, pancreatic cancer patients live a considerable distance from a major cancer center, yet understand the importance of receiving treatment at a high-volume, multi-disciplinary center.
-Is it possible to receive a diagnosis, second opinion and/or treatment plan at a major cancer center, then implement the plan with a cancer treatment team closer to home?
+Is it possible to receive a diagnosis, second opinion and/or treatment plan at a major cancer center, and then implement the plan with a cancer treatment team closer to home?

 Yes.
 Distance from the center of care is a common concern, and in my experience, most pancreatic experts in high-volume centers are willing to work with a local oncologist to optimize the patient's treatment plan.
 So, it's not unusual for part of the plan to be executed in a high-volume center, in particular, surgery, and for a post-operative treatment plan to be executed locally.
 Frequently, I see high-volume centers and local physicians working as a team to facilitate patient care.
 This is an ideal situation.
 It's important to get a treatment plan outlined by experts in the disease, but if the treatment ultimately is going to be quite similar to what would be given locally, then it makes perfect sense to have that treatment plan executed locally by a qualified oncologist.